statpascal/emul99/readme.md

 ## Compiling Emul99

-To compile the simulator, a recent version of the Free Pascal Compiler (3.2.2 is recommended) and the GTK3, SDL2 and C library need to be installed.
+To compile the emulator, a recent version of the Free Pascal Compiler (3.2.2 is recommended) and the GTK3, SDL2 and C library need to be installed.
 Examples for some systems are: